dr-islam-sa/Bio-pt/README.md

 4. **Connect Electronics**:
    - Use the RAMPS or MKS board to connect motors and extruder.
 Follow the wiring diagram provided in the `Documentation` folder.

+   - ## Please check assembly guid included with the files.

 ---